John McAfee, software pioneer turned fugitive, dead at 75

 McAfee told AP at the time that he was being persecuted by the Belizean government.
 Belizean police denied that, saying they were simply investigating a crime about which McAfee may have had information.
 Then-Prime Minister Dean Barrow expressed doubts about McAfee’s mental state, saying, “I don’t want to be unkind to the gentleman, but I believe he is extremely paranoid, even bonkers.”

 A Florida court ordered McAfee in 2019 to pay $25 million to Faull’s estate in a wrongful death claim.
 He refused to pay it, writing in a statement posted on Twitter that he has “not responded to a single one of my 37 lawsuits for the past 11 years.”
-He claimed to have no assets, he wrote, making the order a “mute point,” a misspelling of “moot.”
+He claimed to have no assets, writing that the order was a “mute point” — an apparent misspelling of “moot.”

 In July of that year he was released from detention in the Dominican Republic after he and five others were suspected of traveling on a yacht carrying high-caliber weapons, ammunition and military-style gear.